Universal Translation Services

 Script: Hanja and hangul

-Speakers: 77.2 million people of Korea speak the Korean language
+Speakers: 77.2 million people in Korea speak the Korean language

 Korean has difficult grammatical and difficult pronunciation rules which makes it a harder language for native English speakers.
 However, every sentence ends with a verb form.
 Korean is an agglutinative language that uses suffixes and prefixes to modify the word.
 Also, it has seven speech levels and very unfamiliar grammar.
 It takes about 65 weeks to learn Japanese proficiently.
-The endings of Korean are mean to show respect to the authority like the Japanese.
+The endings of Koreans are meant to show respect to the authorities like the Japanese.

 Finnish